Bragar Eagel & Squire, P.C. Is Investigating Fox, Credit Acceptance, and Allbirds and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, April 12, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Fox Corporation (NASDAQ: FOX, FOXA), Credit Acceptance Corporation (NASDAQ: CACC), and Allbirds, Inc. (NASDAQ: BIRD).
+NEW YORK, April 12, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Fox Corporation FOX FOXA))), Credit Acceptance Corporation CACC, and Allbirds, Inc. BIRD.
 Our investigations concern whether these companies have violated the federal securities laws and/or engaged in other unlawful business practices.
 Additional information about each case can be found at the link provided.

 In November and December of 2020, Fox News broadcasted reports stating that the U.S. election was rigged.
 Fox News specifically called out Smartmatic and Dominion Voting Systems, voting technology and software companies, for their alleged involvement in rigging the election.
 Both companies have sued Fox for defamation and other claims based on defendants' actions.
 The judges in both cases have upheld the lawsuits by overruling defendants' motions to dismiss, finding that Smartmatic and Dominion sufficiently pleaded facts to support their claims of defamation.